Jump to:

 Definition

-• Agitation is a subtype of delirium, characterized by an excess of behaviors including aggression, akathisia, disinhibition, and emotional lability.1 Agitation includes a spectrum of behaviors ranging from verbal threats and motor restlessness, to harmful, aggressive, and destructive behaviors.
-2
+Agitation is a subtype of delirium, characterized by an excess of behaviors including aggression, akathisia, disinhibition, and emotional lability.
+Agitation includes a spectrum of behaviors ranging from verbal threats and motor restlessness; to harmful, aggressive, and destructive behaviors.1

-• Apathy, generally speaking, is a decrease in or lack of motivation.4 It is also described as a decrease in self-generated, voluntary, and purposeful behaviors.5
+Apathy, generally speaking, is a decrease in or lack of motivation.
+It is also described as a decrease in self-generated, voluntary, goal-directed, and purposeful behaviors.3,4

 Etiology

-• Agitation and aggression can occur within the context of any condition that acutely affects the brain.
-Such conditions include: traumatic brain injury (TBI), non-traumatic brain injury (including ischemic and thrombotic stroke), anoxia, neuro-degenerative disorders, neoplastic disorders, central nervous system infection, and toxic or metabolic encephalopathy.
+Agitation and aggression can occur within the context of any condition that affects the brain.
+Such conditions include traumatic brain injury (TBI), non-traumatic brain injury (including ischemic and thrombotic stroke), hypoxic-ischemic brain injury, neuro-degenerative disorders, neoplastic disorders, central nervous system infection, and toxic or metabolic encephalopathy.1

-• Apathy is seen in multiple psychiatric conditions (including depression and schizophrenia) as well as neurologic disorders (such as Alzheimer’s and other types of dementia), in addition to Parkinson ’s disease, stroke, traumatic brain injury, cerebral infections, and tumors.
+Apathy is seen in multiple psychiatric conditions (including depression and schizophrenia) as well as neurologic disorders (such as Alzheimer’s and other types of dementia), in addition to Parkinson ’s disease, stroke, traumatic brain injury, cerebral infections, and tumors.3,4

-• Secondary conditions that commonly occur with TBI and stroke can present as agitation, aggression, or apathy.
-For example, a severe aphasia often leads to behavioral deficits as the individual is frustrated with the inability to communicate.
+Secondary conditions that commonly occur with TBI and stroke can present with agitation, aggression, or apathy.
+For example, a person with severe aphasia may become frustrated and then exhibit behavioral symptoms.
+An individual recovering from brain injury may exhibit similar symptoms in the setting of physiologic derangements like infections or pain.

 Epidemiology including risk factors and primary prevention

-• Estimates about the epidemiology of aggression also vary with underlying cause.
-Among patients with severe TBI, the prevalence of aggression has been reported to range from 12-42%,11 but is generally considered to be at least 30%.12 Patients are more likely to have aggression after TBI if they have a pre-injury history of mood disorder, alcohol or substance abuse, frontal lobe lesion, prior episodes of head injuries or history of arrest.
-12 Other risk factors for aggression include the presence of delirium, longer period of post-traumatic amnesia, low cognitive status, comorbid medical complications, and impaired language function.
-Aggression is more common in patients with other neurobehavioral symptoms, such as impulsivity, disinhibition, and sleep issues, then in patients without neurobehavioral symptoms.12 In dementia, the prevalence of aggression has been estimated to range from 20 to 40%.
+Aggression is more common during the acute period following head trauma and in patients with other neurobehavioral symptoms, such as impulsivity, disinhibition, and sleep issues, than in patients without neurobehavioral symptoms.9 In dementia, the prevalence of aggression has been estimated to range from 20 to 40%.
 People with dementia who demonstrate aggressive behaviors also tend to have other neuropsychiatric symptoms.
-Aggression in dementia has also been correlated with disease severity, depression and degree of cognitive impairment.
-13,14
+Aggression in dementia has also been correlated with disease severity, depression, and degree of cognitive impairment.7

 Patho-anatomy/physiology

-• The pathology underlying agitation and aggression is not fully understood and is likely multifactorial.
-Cerebral structural and chemical abnormalities that have been implicated include: damage to the frontal and temporal lobes, injury to the prefrontal cortex, injury to the thalamus and limbic system, and impaired regulation of serotonin, norepinephrine, and dopamine.8,10,19
+The pathology underlying agitation and aggression is not fully understood and is likely multifactorial.
+Contributing cerebral structural and chemical abnormalities include damage to the frontal and temporal lobes, injury to the prefrontal cortex or orbitofrontal cortex injury to the thalamus and limbic system, and impaired regulation of serotonin, norepinephrine, and dopamine.5,10

-• Apathy has been associated with damage to multiple areas of the brain, including the frontal lobe, basal ganglia, and cingulate gyrus.
-Blockade of dopamine pathways also appear to play a role.20
+Apathy has been associated with damage to multiple areas of the brain, including the frontal lobe, basal ganglia, and cingulate gyrus.
+Blockade of dopamine pathways also appear to play a role.3,4

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-• As agitation, aggression, and apathy are often sequela of various diseases and injuries, improvement can be seen with recovery of the underlying etiology.
-However, ongoing and potentially worsening agitation, aggression, and apathy may be seen in progressive diseases.
+Agitation, aggression, and apathy are often sequela of various diseases and injuries, so improvement can be seen with recovery of the underlying etiology.
+In progressive conditions, ongoing and potentially worsening agitation, aggression, and apathy can occur.

 Specific secondary or associated conditions and complications